This month, I've been chatting with lots of freelancers about the problems they face when running a business.

 If that's not the case with anyone, then it's time to consider increasing your rates.
 Now, before you start firing out emails, consider the risk involved.
 You don't want to alienate everyone in one hit.
 Best to spread the risk and tackle each client one by one.
 See how it goes and then decide whether to try another client.

 With all new clients, test out a slightly higher day rate.
 You'd be surprised just how quickly you can boost your turnover by analysing your accounts.
 Not sure how much to charge?
 Read our tips on calculating your rates.

 4. You've failed to set boundaries

 Establish your "office hours" with all new clients... during that initial meeting, on your website, on your social media channels (where applicable) and within your email signature.
-These might not be the hours you choose to work but they'll certainly help to set boundaries.
+These might not be the hours you choose to work, but they'll certainly help to set boundaries.

-Never ever answer business calls out of office hours, unless your client pays for 24/7 support.
+Never answer business calls out of office hours, unless your client pays for 24/7 support.
 To help, get a separate mobile phone for work (surely, you can afford a basic pay-and-go solution?) and switch it off during downtime.
 Ensure it has a voicemail that reiterates when you're available and at your desk, i.e. "You've reached [NAME].
-My office hours are Monday to Friday, 9 am until 5 pm.
-Please leave a message after the beep and I'll return your call when I'm back at my desk."
+My office hours are Monday to Friday, from 9 am until 5 pm.
+Please leave a message after the beep, and I'll return your call when I'm back at my desk."

 If you really can't resist checking emails on a Sunday evening, get the Boomerang extension for Gmail and write a reply to schedule to send on Monday morning, for example.
 That way, you've tackled the enquiry and can enjoy the rest of your evening.
 And your client doesn't get into the habit of thinking you're available during weekends or evenings.